 Avoid the hand-off

-While it’s beautiful in its symbolism, physically handing Baby to the babysitter is very likely to freak your toddler out and make her cry.
-Instead, try putting Baby down in a neutral place, and wait a moment while she and the sitter get better acquainted, to make the transition less jarring.
+While it’s beautiful in its symbolism, physically handing Baby to the babysitter is very likely to freak your toddler out and make them cry.
+Instead, try putting Baby down in a neutral place, and wait a moment while they and the sitter get better acquainted, to make the transition less jarring.

 Distract and detach

 Whether it’s a new toy, a movie, or a snack, try to say goodbye and leave when Baby is focused on something else.
-This isn’t to say that you should sneak out without a goodbye (that’s not a great way to go, either, and can lead to her being even clingier next time around), but a little distraction is a good thing.
-You can also talk to Baby about all the fun things that she gets to do with the babysitter while you’re away.
+This isn’t to say that you should sneak out without a goodbye (that’s not a great way to go, either, and can lead to them being even clingier next time around), but a little distraction is a good thing.
+You can also talk to Baby about all the fun things that they get to do with the babysitter while you’re away.

 Don’t question your bond!